-I was a young guy with no drive, no ambitions, no athleticism and no experience with women.
+I was a young guy with no drive, no ambitions, no athleticism and no girlfriends.

 I looked dead in the eyes.

-Then, one day I decided to get ripped and transform my lifestyle:
+Then, one day I decided to transform my lifestyle:

-- I went to the gym 3 days a week and followed a routine consistently.
+- I went to the gym 3 days a week and followed a program called Starting Strength consistently.

 - I ate a high protein diet as the bodybuilding forums advised a beginner to do.

-7 months into training I still looked like I had never lifted a weight in my life.
+Despite my efforts, 7 months into training I still looked like I had never lifted a weight in my life:

 I was discouraged and close to quit this whole fitness thing, but I didn’t because I discovered that I had low testosterone levels.